taiki-e/atomic-maybe-uninit/src/arch/README.md

 Note: "A" extension comprises instructions provided by Zalrsc and Zaamo extensions, Zabha and Zacas extensions depends upon Zaamo extension.

+(RV128 is not currently ratified, so it is [not mentioned in the ISA manual](https://github.com/riscv/riscv-isa-manual/pull/1942).)

 ## s390x